SaaS Sales Cold Calling Script: Prospect Into SaaS Companies

 If you're still doing cold calling like it's 2005, you might as well quit now.
 The truth is, too much has changed in the last few decades for older strategies to work.

-Which is why we’ve put together three of the best cold calling tips for SaaS teams who want to make more sales.
+This is why we’ve put together three of the best cold calling tips for SaaS teams who want to make more sales.

 Tip 1: Establish a connection before the call